Joe Root breaks Alastair Cook’s historic Test record to become ‘England’s greatest’

 “There is a sense of inevitability around Joe Root when he bats, a sense that he is always going to score runs.
 It’s such a pleasure to see a master at work like this.”

-Root had equalled the record of 33 with his century in the first innings, but had a battle against time before the impending declaration, and the wickets at the other end proceeded to tumble, briefly threatening to leave him without a partner.
+England’s other batters might have been a bit careless with their wickets, of the first 17 to fall, only Dan Lawrence was out to a defensive shot, on the evening of the second day.
+However, just as he had done in the first innings, Root stood strong at the crease to bring up the three figures to a standing ovation from all corners of the Home of Cricket.

-At the lunch break on day three, England were 159 for four, with a lead of 390, and Root on 48, but he accelerated after the interval.
+Root had equalled the record of 33 with his century in the first innings, lifting England to a dominant score of 427 having been 216 for six, but had a battle against time before the impending declaration in the second.

-There was a brief moment of concern when Root was on 79, trying to heave the ball into the leg side towards the mound stand and missed, he also chipped the following delivery into the air but it fell safe.
+At the lunch break on day three, England were 159 for four, with a lead of 390, and Root on 48, but the wickets continued to tumble at the other end and he was forced to accelerate.

 Join our commenting forum